Plainville Artificial Grass Installation Services

 Contact Plainville's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Plainville.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted—no plastic—per Massachusetts DEP guidelines.
-For bulk soil or sod, residents must use the Transfer Station, which requires a permit or sticker, and fees may apply.
-Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the Board of Health for material safety assessments.
-Disposal in streets, storm drains, or regular trash is strictly prohibited and constitutes an MS4 violation.
+Residents must utilize the seasonal yard waste collection program, available from April through November, using only biodegradable paper bags as mandated by the Massachusetts Department of Environmental Protection.
+Plastic bags are strictly prohibited.
+For bulk soil or sod, the Transfer Station requires a valid resident permit or sticker, and fees may apply.
+Artificial turf at end-of-life must be recycled or disposed of at approved facilities per MA waste regulations.
+Infill materials, such as crumb rubber or sand, require special handling.
+Coordinate with the Board of Health for safety assessments.

 Plainville Department of Public Works